When I returned from my ten-minute break, there were more people in the mercantile than I’d seen in the yurt all morning.

 The store manager was trying to give directions to a young couple looking for the nearby Boy Scout camp, but she didn’t really know the area.
 She looked at me for help, so I pulled out a map and showed them two routes that would get them to their destination.
 Their thank yous said, they left, and I remained behind the counter.

-A tiny child holding a red box of peanut butter M&Ms stepped up to the counter and looked at me slyly.
+A tiny child holding a red box of peanut butter M&Ms stepped up to the counter and looked at me slyly. [amazon template=image&asin=B003TVBB7I]He placed the box on the counter and continued to look at me with big brown eyes.

 I looked around the store.
 While there were adults browsing, it wasn’t clear what family the kid might belong to.
 There were certainly no adults in his immediate vicinity.